jacobnzw/CarND-Advanced-Lane-Lines/writeup_template.md

 ---

 ### Pipeline (video)
 Here's a [link to my video result][processed_video]

 ---

 ### Discussion

-***Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.***

 Besides getting the perspective transform correct, the crucial phase in the whole pipeline is undoubtedly the thresholding.
+In the test image `test_6.jpg` the left lane fit is a bit off, but in the video sequence it is apparent that this is just a momentary jitter.

+The solution would be likely to modify the region of interest to slightly decreasee the range of the draw lane marker.
+Additionally, further tweaking of the thresholds would improve the result.
+One could also consider doing a weighted average (low-pass filter) of the results from the previous frame to smooth out the jitter.